-The issue of enforcing tax compliance becomes ever more pressing for Ukraine’s authorities as the country struggles to find ways to finance its defense costs, currently estimated as being around of Hr.2.2 trillion ($53.66 billion).
+The issue of enforcing tax compliance becomes ever more pressing for Ukraine’s officials as the country struggles to find ways to finance its defense costs, currently estimated as being around of Hr.2.2 trillion ($53.66 billion).

 Ukraine needs to address the need for additional spending, especially on social services and support for business, but for now, the country lacks the necessary revenue streams.